 The above information is based on OAR 410-172, 410-120, and 309-019 rules.
 There are additional clinical and administrative requirements outlined in the OARs, Oregon Medicaid State Plan, and CCO contract.
-Please see the Behavioral Health Outpatient Requirements Handout for additional information, as well as the OAR webpage for the most up to date information.
-If you have questions or would like more information, please contact your Metro Regional Leadership or your Provider Relations Specialist (PRS).
+Please see the Behavioral Health Outpatient Requirements handout for additional information.
+If you have questions or would like more information, please contact your Regional Leadership or your Provider Relations Specialist (PRS).